Hi, I’m Bandana!

 -

-Sometimes it's helpful to have an outside set of eyes on your project plans when integrating design thinking or creative practices into your research, strategy or projects.
+Sometimes it's helpful to have an outside set of eyes on your project plans when integrating design thinking or creative practices into your research, strategy that is now moving into the prototyping stages, where real people start to interact with your project.

 Do you or your clients need a bit of perspective on the plans, processes or potential outcomes of your work?